 '''

-;; In the company slot list

-(employees

-:reader company-employees

 :db-kind :join

 :db-info (:join-class employee

-:home-key companyid
+:home-key presidentid

-:foreign-key companyid
+:foreign-key emplid

-:set t))
+:set nil))

 '''

 And lastly, to define the relation between an employee and their manager:

 CLSQL join slots can represent one-to-one, one-to-many, and many-to-many relations.
 Above we only have one-to-one and one-to-many relations, later we will explain how to model many-to-many relations.
 First, let's go over the slot definitions and the available options.